nilsnh/daily-screens/readme.md

 1. Then you copy `no.nilsnh.daily-screens.plist` into `~/Library/LaunchAgents`.
 Jobs in this folder are run as the current logged in user.
 1. Load the script with `launchctl load no.nilsnh.daily-screens.plist`.

-Use `launchctl *unload* no.nilsnh.daily-screens.plist` to disable the script.
+Call `launchctl unload no.nilsnh.daily-screens.plist` to disable the script.

 ## References